 authentication when opening files.
 By default, only files explicitly listed as

-and allowed are allowed for access, and Graphene-SGX emits a warning
+and allowed are allowed for access, and Graphene-SGX emits a warning message for

 This syntax specifies the parameters for remote attestation.
 To enable it,